Wiz-IO/OpenAPI/README.md

 <br><hr>

 TODO....

-Compilers have a perfect mechanism for compiling Position Independent Code, and we are only required to arrange the code.
+Compilers have a perfect mechanism for compiling Position Independent Code,<br> and we are only required to arrange the code.<br>
+When we include the -fPIC flag, the compiler adds several sections necessary for the relocation of shared objects<br>
+**.rel.dyn, .rel.dyn, .dynsym, .dynstr**<br>